blastbeng/spotisub/README.md

 !!!
 WORK IN PROGRESS !!!

+Note that this is a work in progress, some things may be subject to changes.
+Like endpoints paths.

 The current release has all the base features, but it is still a work in progress, so expect bugs.

 ## Description